Howl

 What We're Looking For

-HOWL is a literary platform showcasing the creative wail in Irish writing from around the world.
+HOWL New Irish Writing is a biennial print publication showcasing the creative wail in Irish writing from around the world.
 We want the raw and the real.
 If it excites you, we want you to send it to us.

-We are now open for submissions of poetry and prose (fiction and non-fiction) from April 10th - May 8th 2023.
+We are open for submissions of poetry and prose (fiction and nonfiction) from February 13th - February 23rd 2026.
 We would love to read your work.

-If you would like to read what we have published previously, there are limited copies of HOWL '22 available online, at your local library, and in bookshops nationwide including:
+If you would like to read what we have published previously, there are limited copies of HOWL 22, HOWL 23, and HOWL 24 available online, at your local library, and in most bookshops nationwide including:

-Hodges Figgis, MoLI, Books Upstairs, The Library Project Temple Bar, The Winding Stair Bookshop, Raven Books, Dubray Books, Kenny's Bookshop Galway, Charlie Byrne's Bookshop, Bell Book & Candle, Waterstones, UCC Lowercase Bookshop, & Carrigaline Bookshop.
+Hewson Books—Brentford, No Alibis Bookshop—Belfast, Waterstones—Cork, Hodges Figgis—Dublin, MoLI—Dublin, Books Upstairs—Dublin, The Library Project Temple Bar—Dublin, The Winding Stair Bookshop—Dublin, Raven Books—Dublin, Dubray Books—Nationwide, Charlie Byrne's Bookshop—Galway, Bell Book & Candle—Galway, & Carrigaline Bookshop—Cork.

 How to Submit